 Note that the oscillations in Figure 7 are much less wild than the oscillations in Figure 6.
 That is an important reason why people use smoothing splines instead of polynomials.
-Both can be fitted by multiple regression, both have n free parameters (regression coefficients) for n data points, but splines just do a better job fitting most data.
+Both can be fitted by multiple regression, both have k free parameters (regression coefficients) for k knots, but splines do a better job fitting most data.

-But Figure 7 only shows the extreme behavior of smoothing splines.
-In real applications we are only interested in intermediate values.
-So Figure 8 is a smoothing spline for the cholostyramine data.
-It is produced by the R statements in which the df = 10 specifies the smoothness in terms of "effective degrees of freedom", which is explained in the following section.
+Figure 7 only shows the extreme behavior $(\lambda = 0)$ of smoothing splines.
+In real applications we are interested in intermediate values of λ .
+Figure 8 is a smoothing spline for the cholostyramine data.
+It is produced by the R statements in which the df argument specifies the smoothness in terms of "effective degrees of freedom", which is explained in the following section.

 '''

 plot(compliance, improvement)

+df <- 10

-lines(smooth.spline(compliance, improvement, df = 10))
+lines(smooth.spline(compliance, improvement, df = df))

 '''